Biden vows enough vaccine for all US adults by end of May

 ———

 Johnson reported from Fairless Hills, Pa.
 Lemire reported from New York.
-Lauran Neergaard in Washington contributed to this report.
+Lauran Neergaard in Washington and Rachel La Corte in Olympia, Washington, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.